blaylockbk/SynopticPy/docs/user_guide/concepts.md

 > If you prefer working with Pandas, you can easily convert a Polars DataFrame to a Pandas DataFrame using `df.to_pandas()`.

-The [seaborn](https://seaborn.pydata.org/tutorial/data_structure.html) plotting library works really well for plotting long-format DataFrames, and you'll see me use seaborn to plot some of the examples in these docs.
+## Why are all Timezones in UTC?

+Timezone is _always_ returned in UTC, even if you set `obtimezone=local`.
+This is because SynopticPy organizes the data in long-form DataFrames where all the observation times are in a single column.
+All datetimes in the date-time column must be in the same time zone.

+It is possible to convert data to a specific timezone using Polars.
+If you have multiple stations, you will probably want to partition the DataFrame by the `date-time` column.

 ## Plotting

 Throughout these docs, I use many different plotting tools.

 - Matplotlib
-- Seaborn
-- Cartopy
+- [Seaborn](https://seaborn.pydata.org/tutorial/data_structure.html) - Works really well for plotting long-form DataFrames.

-When I use Cartopy, and I typically use my shortcut `EasyMap` tool included in [Herbie](https://github.com/blaylockbk/Herbie) to create those cartopy maps.
+- Cartopy - When I use Cartopy, and I typically use my shortcut `EasyMap` tool included in [Herbie](https://github.com/blaylockbk/Herbie) to create those cartopy maps.
+- Altair - Built-in plotting support for Polars.